 Yet more research says that naps could make you smarter and more creative.

-That being said, napping isn’t without its potential drawbacks.
+While napping can be good for you if done correctly, napping isn’t without its potential drawbacks.
 We’ll explore the negative aspects of napping in the next section.

 The Potential Drawbacks Of Napping